Thanvish07/AI-IOT-Lab/joining-us.md

 ---
-title: ""
+title: "Joining Us"
 permalink: joining-us.html
 layout: single
 ---

-# Joining and Collaborating with the Lab
+We actively looking for highly motivated candidates for various positions, including:

----
+* Project Assistant

-## Undergraduate Research Opportunities
+* M.Tech/PhD Research

-If you are an Undergraduate student at UCL and you are interested in getting involved in our research activities, please get in touch.
-We are happy to offer internships during the summer and Final Year projects linked to our research activities.
+* Postdoc

-...
+If you are interested, please get in touch with us through email.